 Maczanka Krakowska

 An old Kraków street food: pork neck braised slowly with caraway and onion until meltingly soft, then piled into a soft roll soaked in its own savory sauce.
 The bun is meant to be wet and messy with the caraway-scented gravy.
-Often called a grandfather of the modern burger.
+Often called a great-grandmother (prababka) of the modern burger.

-A traditional Kraków dish documented since the 16th century, listed in Kraków culinary heritage as 'maczanka krakowska' (from 'maczać', to dunk); a favorite of the city's old carriage drivers.
+A traditional Kraków dish documented since the 16th century, listed in Kraków culinary heritage as 'maczanka krakowska' (from 'maczać', to dunk); by the 19th century it had become a street-food staple near the Main Square, a favorite of the city's carriage drivers, workers and students.

 Soft, caraway-scented pork that pulls apart at a touch, drenched in a glossy onion gravy that soaks the roll into pure savory comfort.
 You eat it with both hands, the bun saturated and yielding.
 It is rustic, juicy, and unapologetically messy.